holdencasey7/crc-busy-webscraper/README.md

 ### upload.py

 The uploading portion.
-Uses Google Drive API to upload plots created in analysis.py to a folder in Google Drive.
+Uses Google Drive API to upload plots created in analysis.py to a folder in Google Drive and paramiko to upload plots to an SFTP server.
 File names correspond to plot flag arguments listed above.
 Authentication must be performed manually and is obvsiouly not included in the GitHub files.
-Hint: files needed include
+Hint: files needed for Google Drive include

 - settings.yaml
 - credentials.json